OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-25.md

 Jerusalem and the towns of Judah, its kings and officials, to make them a ruin and an object of horror, scorn, and a curse, as it is today;

 ## Jeremiah 25:19
-Pharaoh king of Egypt, his servants, his officials, and all his people;
+The ruler of Egypt, along with his servants, officials, and all his people;

 ## Jeremiah 25:20
 and all the foreign people there; all the kings of the land of Uz; all the kings of the land of the Philistines (those of Ashkelon, Gaza, Ekron, and the remnant of Ashdod);

 ## Jeremiah 25:21
-Edom, Moab, and the sons of Ammon;
+The people of Edom, Moab, and the descendants of Ammon;

 ## Jeremiah 25:22
 the rulers of Tyre, the rulers of Sidon, and the leaders of the coastlands across the sea;